Seahorse: Courtship

 Before breeding, seahorses may court for several days.
 Scientists believe the courtship behavior synchronizes the animals' movements and reproductive states, so that the male can receive the eggs when the female is ready to deposit them.
 During this time, they may change color, swim side by side holding tails or grip the same strand of sea grass with their tails, and wheel around in unison in what is known as a "predawn dance".
 They eventually engage in a "true courtship dance" lasting about 8 hours, during which the male pumps water through the egg pouch on his trunk which expands and opens to display its emptiness.
 When the female's eggs reach maturity, she and her mate let go of any anchors and drift upward snout-to-snout, out of the sea grass, often spiraling as they rise.
 They interact for about 6 minutes, reminiscent of courtship.
-The female then swims away until the next morning, and the male returns to sucking up food through his snout.
 The female inserts her ovipositor into the male's brood pouch and deposits dozens to thousands of eggs.
 As the female releases her eggs, her body slims while his swells.
 Both animals then sink back into the sea grass and she swims away.